LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

   attribute, which is an internal identifier for the database and could be repeated in different instances of NavalPlan.

-* When NavalPlan receive an entity via web service, it follows the next steps:
+* When the application receive an entity via web service, it follows the next
+  steps:

   * Check if entity already exists on database.
 Using ``code`` attribute for this.
   * If entity does not exist, then it is created the new entity and stored on database.
-  * If entity already exists, then it is modified and stored on database.
+  * If entity already exists, then it is modified and changes are stored on database.

 * Delete operation is not going to be allowed, because of remove some entity could take side effects in other schedules done in NavalPlan.
 Anyway, it is possible that some entities provide an attribute to deactivate them in the system, this could be changed with a modification operation.

-NavalPlan entities will be represented as XML files in order to be sent or received as web service data.
+Application entities will be represented as XML files in order to be sent or received as web service data.

 Convert into ``IntegrationEntity``
 ----------------------------------

-A lot of entities in NavalPlan can be considered integration entities, e.i. suitable entities to be sent/received to/from other applications.
+A lot of entities in the project can be considered **integration entities**, i.e. suitable entities to be sent/received to/from other applications.
 As this is a common case a new class ``IntegrationEntity`` was defined and all these entities extends this class instead of ``BaseEntity``.
 Actually, ``IntegrationEntity`` extends in turn ``BaseEntity``.

 For example, as part of this exercise you are going to become ``StretchesFunctionTemplate`` in an integration entity.
-Even when it could not have be really needed for the moment, it is usueflu as a test case in order to know how to develop a web service in NavalPlan.
+Even when it could not have be really needed for the moment, it is useful as a test case in order to know how to develop a web service in the application.

 First of all, you need to make that ``StretchesFunctionTemplate`` inherits from ``IntegrationEntity``::